programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 For my example, I will host a multiplayer game from a computer running FreeBSD and join it from a computer running OpenBSD.
 (The steps will be the same for you regardless of what desktop operating systems you are using.)
 After copying the scenario's two files into the correct directory on the second machine, I return to the hosting machine.
 Then, I open 0 A.D. and click "Multiplayer" -> "Host Game."
 I choose "Map Type" as "Scenario" and click the filter "All Maps" before selecting "Bibracte."
 I join from the second machine by typing the host machine's local IP address, and this is the result:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-11.png" alt="A full-screen parameters' window for hosting a multiplayer match with my custom scenario.
 Player 1, on Team 1, will play as the Gauls, and Player 2, on Team 2, will play as the Romans.
-The map type is Scenario, and the map that is selected is named 'Bibtracte.'" caption="Figure 11.
+The map type is Scenario, and the map that is selected is named 'Bibtracte.'" caption="Figure 25.
 Hosting a multiplayer match with my custom scenario" %}

 After "Roman Ruffian" (Player 2) clicks "I'm ready," "Gallic Guy" (Player 1, the host) clicks "Start Game," and the match begins:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-12.png" alt="A view of Player 1 (in this case, me) situated with his Gallic fort atop Mont Beuvray, indicating the beginning of a multiplayer match played using the custom historical scenario.
-Player 1 specifically has a civic center, multiple guard towers, a barracks, several houses, some female citizens, and several infantrymen." caption="Figure 12.
+Player 1 specifically has a civic center, multiple guard towers, a barracks, several houses, some female citizens, and several infantrymen." caption="Figure 26.
 Player 1 is ready for battle from his fortress atop Mont Beuvray" %}

+Enjoy playful creativity in the classroom with a free and open source computer game.

 # Beyond?
 Join the Community, Build a Modification from Scratch, and More